 Stop Use of Burning Skin Products – Dozens of creams and cleansers cause irritation, and irritation makes skin appear older

-Another claim that has anti-aging experts questioning is the influence diet has with aging bodies.
+Another claim that anti-aging experts question is the influence diet has on aging bodies.
 According to new research found in the journal Cell Metabolism, a low-calorie diet can slow down aging.
 The proteins in our brain, sirtuins are influenced by how the person regularly consumes food.
-The research linked low-calorie diets to increase sirtuin production, which operates the brain to delay aging.
+The research linked low-calorie diets to increased sirtuin production, which operates the brain to delay aging.

 The research concluded that mice with low-calorie diets were successfully able to increase sirtuins in their brain to delay aging.
-For instance, mice that were 24 months old, match the equivalent age of a 70-year old human.
-After restricting their diet to fewer calories, they appeared as active as a 5-month-old mice.
+For instance, mice that were 24 months old, match the equivalent age of a 70-year-old human.
+After restricting their diet to fewer calories, they appeared as active as a 5-month-old mouse.

 For humans, this translates into 14 extra years of life for women and 7 extra years for men.